 Your gift to Legal Services of Southern Piedmont supporting healthcare access will help us fight for our community’s most vulnerable to get them access to the quality, affordable care they need.

 Legal Services of Southern Piedmont works to ensure access to quality, affordable health care through its individual casework, class action litigation and systemic advocacy.

-There are a lot of changes to our country’s healthcare system in the proposed replacement to the Affordable Care Act (ACA) offered by Republicans in the House of Representatives.
+There are a lot of changes to our country’s healthcare system in the proposed replacement to the Affordable Care Act (ACA) passed by the House of Representatives.

 As advocates for low income families, LSSP is concerned about the impact this legislation would have on many of our clients.

 - Drastically reduce financial assistance to help low-income and working class people pay their premiums.
 Under the proposal, tax credits are not tied to the actual cost of plans.
 Even worse, the bill completely eliminates the ACA’s financial assistance which lowers out of pocket costs, like deductibles.
 Millions of people will see premiums and deductibles increase by hundreds to thousands of dollars.Who Stands to Lose?
 Martha, Darlene, Hugo and Sarah Kelly

 - Eliminate the requirement that insurers cover “essential health benefits” like regular screenings, check-ups, maternity and newborn care along with prescription drug coverage.